gecko0307/dagon/overview.md

 # Dagon Engine

-[Dagon](https://github.com/gecko0307/dagon) is an Open Source 3D game development framework based on OpenGL 4.0 core profile and SDL2.
+[Dagon](https://github.com/gecko0307/dagon) is an Open Source 3D game development framework based on OpenGL 4.3 core profile and SDL2.
 The goal of this project is to create a modern, easy to use, extensible 3D game engine for [D language](https://dlang.org/).

 > Note: this project is not connected to Dagon engine by Senscape.
 Also not to be confused with Dagor engine by Gaijin Entertainment.

-Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run (at least Turing-based NVIDIA cards are recommended).
-The engine works on Windows and Linux, support for mobile and web platforms is not planned.
+Dagon uses computation-heavy graphics techniques and so requires a fairly powerful graphics card to run (Ampere-based NVIDIA GPUs are recommended for optimal performance).
+The engine is only desktop, support for mobile and web platforms is not planned.

 [![Sponza](https://blog.pixperfect.online/wp-content/uploads/2025/05/sponza.jpg)](https://blog.pixperfect.online/wp-content/uploads/2025/05/sponza.jpg?)